DCCPS International Activities

 Update on Survey Methodology Reporting Collaboration

-Gordon Willis has collaborated with Hennie Boeije at Utrecht University in the Netherlands to develop a common framework for reporting the results of survey questionnaire testing and evaluation: the “Cognitive Interviewing Reporting Framework” Exit Disclaimer (CIRF).
+Gordon Willis has collaborated with Hennie Boeije at Utrecht University in the Netherlands to develop a common framework for reporting the results of survey questionnaire testing and evaluation: the “Cognitive Interviewing Reporting Framework” (CIRF).
 Drs.
 Boeije and Willis have developed a special issue of the journal Methodology devoted to the CIRF, due to be published later in 2013.

 China Smoking Cessation Program Using Text Messages